 Beginners guide for tongue drum

 Well, playing tongue drums is not easy.
-But, if you have learned how to play the pan drum that you would be able to play tongue drums right now.
+But, if you have learned how to play the pan drum, you would be able to play tongue drums right now.

-Just like with pan drums, you will need to stand for about 5’’ far from the tongue drum.
-Good balance and your hands close to the instrument are a great combination for best performance.
+Like pan drums, you will need to stand for about 5’’ far from the tongue drum.
+Again, good balance and your hands close to the instrument are a great combination for best performance.

 Grip and Mallet

 Always keep the mallet between your index finger and your thumb.
-As a result, you will be able to freely manipulate the pan sticks and play all of the notes correctly.
+As a result, you will freely manipulate the pan sticks and play all of the notes correctly.

 Gripping the mallets too tightly can prevent you from producing the optimum sounds.